gasparka/thesis/docs/2_pyha.rst

     :align: center
     :figclass: align-center

-    Simulation results of FP sliding sum, input is random signal in [-0.5; 0.5] range
+    Simulation results of fixed-point sliding sum, input is random signal in [-0.5; 0.5] range

 .. write about semi and automatic fix conversion?

 Summary
 -------

-This chapter has demonstrated the major features of the proposed Pyha language and the motivation behind them.
+This chapter has demonstrated the major features of the proposed tool and the motivation behind them.
 It was shown that Pyha is an sequential object-oriented programming language based on Python.
 It falls in the category of behavioral languages, meaning that the output of Python program is equivalent to the output of the generated hardware.
 Pyha provides ``simulate`` functions to automatically and without any boilerplate code run model and hardware related simulations, this helps the design of unit-tests.
 In addition, Pyha designs are fully debuggable in Python ecosystem.
 Class variables are used to define registers, this has been inspired by traditional programming languages.
 DSP systems can be implemented by using the fixed-point type.
-Pyha has ‘semi-automatic conversion’ from floating point to fixed point numbers.
-Verifying against floating point model helps the design process.
+Pyha has 'semi-automatic' conversion from floating point to fixed point numbers.
+Verifying against floating point model accelerates the design process.